sylvainpelissier/INDCPAD_HE_ThresFHE/README.md

 # INDCPAD_HE_ThresFHE

-This is a git repository that implements the IND-CPA-D attacks introduced in ``Attacks Against the IND-CPAD Security of Exact FHE Schemes`` written by the following authors:
+This is a git repository that implements the IND-CPA-D attacks introduced in [Attacks Against the INDCPA-D Security of Exact FHE Schemes](https://eprint.iacr.org/2024/127).

-Jung Hee Choeon (SNU & Crypto Lab Inc.)

-Hyeongmin Choe (SNU)

-Alain Passelègue (CryptoLab Inc.)

-Damien Stehlé (CryptoLab Inc.)

-Elias Suvanto (CryptoLab Inc.)

 # KRD experiments

-This folder contains 5 folders concerning TFHE:
+This folder contains 4 folders concerning TFHE:
--   TFHE-rs library: An implementation of TFHE (available at https://github.com/zama-ai/tfhe-rs, commit ``ad41fdf5a5060c0a981cd0c35bf998feafe68e02``).
 -   collect\_TFHE\_ciphertexts: Rust code using TFHE-rs to run the oracle side.
 -   collected\_samples: Outputs from the above (specifically, from the custom parameter).
 -   TFHE\_KRD: Python code reading the samples (failed ciphertexts) and guessing the secret key.
 This is the KRD adversary side.